nf-core/website/markdown/developers/modules.md

   -c ${meta.reference}
 ```

-This then requires a pipeline developer to confirm to a particular naming scheme, that may not be compatible in the way other modules store
+This then requires a pipeline developer to confirm to a particular naming scheme, that may not be compatible with the way other modules store
 the same information in their `meta`.
 If the command-line option is mandatory, see above for an example on how to use `multiMap` to construct
 a necessary input.
 If the option is non-mandatory, the pipeline developer can insert this into the module via `args`, where the command is: